 Transparency and team spirit

 As a startup, you should normally be as transparent as possible.
-That’s even a good idea if it means admitting that you are going through a difficult time.
+Even if it means admitting that you are going through a difficult time.
 Some investors take 4 to 6 months before deciding upon an investment, which is why updating them throughout the journey is essential.
 The ups and the downs are part of that same story: they are normally looking for the progress trends over a longer time.

 Being an effective early-stage startup is all about the team.
-Most investors emphasize the team over the product because a great team can make an average product great, whereas an average team can make a great product fail.
+Most investors emphasise the team over the product because a great team can make an average product great, whereas an average team can make a great product fail.
 Don’t forget to give a lot of attention in your story to your team.
 Investors always want to meet the team members, and naturally, personal relationships are essential.
 Investors often like to come over to your office to see where you work.
 Also, investors enjoy talking to other investors.
-If you already have investors, and you are looking for new ones, try to get your current investors to meet new investors and see if they get energy from each other.
+If you already have investors, and you are looking for new ones, try to get your current investors to meet new investors and see if they connect.
 Your current investors are a part of your proposition.

 The people game

-The connection between startups and investors is about people.
+The connection between startups and investors is essential.
 There is no fixed method which can be followed.
 You should figure out what works best for your individual case.
-Most important is to be transparent and truthful about your business and try to stay as close to yourself as possible.
+The most important thing is to be transparent and truthful about your business and try to stay as close to yourself as possible.

 To learn more about raising funding for your startup, stay tuned for more knowledge.